Age-related hearing loss, or presbycusis, is the slow loss of hearing that occurs as people get older.

 Age-related hearing loss most often gets worse slowly.
 The hearing loss cannot be reversed and may lead to deafness.

 Hearing loss may cause you to avoid leaving home.
-Seek help from your health care provider and family and friends to avoid becoming isolated.
+Seek help from your provider and family and friends to avoid becoming isolated.
 Hearing loss can be managed so that you can continue to live a full and active life.